Priyanchew/CSI-assignments/week7_assignment/README.md

 - **Error Handling**: Graceful handling of missing model files

 ## Troubleshooting

+### Streamlit Cloud Deployment Issues

+**Python version compatibility error:**
+If you see `ModuleNotFoundError: No module named 'distutils'`, this is due to Python 3.13+ compatibility.
+The fix is already included:
+- `runtime.txt` specifies Python 3.11
+- Updated `requirements.txt` with compatible package versions

+**To redeploy:**
+1. Push the updated files to GitHub
+2. In Streamlit Cloud, click "Reboot app" or redeploy

 ### Model files not found
 If you see "Model files not found", run the training script first: